FAQs about our services

 We won’t be able to carry out non-essential repairs such as decorating, plasterwork and renewing bath panels.

-We won’t be able to do repairs where it is difficult for staff to socially distance such as working in attics or where scaffolding is required
+We won’t be able to do repairs where it is difficult for staff to socially distance such as working in attics.

 Will you be carrying out medical adaptations?